ManishKuPatra254/Netflix-Clone/README.md

 1. User authentication: Users can sign up, log in, and log out.
 2. Browse movies and TV shows: Users can browse through a collection of movies and TV shows available on the platform.
-3. Search functionality: Users can search for specific movies or TV shows.
-4. Watch trailers: Users can watch trailers for movies and TV shows.
+3. Watch trailers: Users can watch trailers for movies and TV shows.
-5. Add to watchlist: Users can add movies and TV shows to their watchlist to keep track of what they want to watch later.
+4. Add to watchlist: Users can add movies and TV shows to their watchlist to keep track of what they want to watch later.
-6. Responsive design: The application is optimized to work on various devices such as desktops, tablets, and smartphones.
+5. Responsive design: The application is optimized to work on various devices such as desktops, tablets, and smartphones.

 # Installation ...